byanofsky/bookmarks/README.md

 ### Prerequisites

+Included in this repo is a Vagrantfile which already has Python 3, virtualenv, and PostgreSQL installed.
+If you use your own, please see other prerequisites below.

 You will need to have [Python 3](https://wiki.python.org/moin/BeginnersGuide/Download) installed, as well as pip, setuptools, and wheels.
 You most likely already have these 3 installed, but if not, you can find [instructions for installing them here](https://packaging.python.org/tutorials/installing-packages/#install-pip-setuptools-and-wheel).

 I'd also recommend setting up a virtual environment using [virtualenv](https://packaging.python.org/tutorials/installing-packages/#optionally-create-a-virtual-environment).

-Lastly, you will need a MySQL database set up with a user that has access to the created database.
+Lastly, you will need a PostgreSQL database set up with a user that has access to the created database.

 ### Installing